UNM/iD+Pi Community Plan

 The UNM School of Architecture and Planning received a $225,000 grant from ArtPlace America in 2013 in an effort to further integrate arts and culture into creative placemaking efforts.
 Zuni Pueblo MainStreet worked with the Indigenous Design and Planning Institute (iD+Pi), Creative Startups, Zuni Tourism and others over a 3-year period to develop and enhance a number of creative placemaking components, ultimately resulting in the inception of the Zuni Pueblo ArtWalk.

 Narrated by Duane Chimoni, this video goes through and illustrates a few of the possible ideas for redesigning the Pia Mesa/Highway 53 Four-Way intersection.
 The Four-Way is one of Zuni Pueblo’s busiest intersections, and has given rise to concerns of driver and pedestrian safety as well as wayfinding and beautification issues.

-- Zuni Keep America Beautiful Program – a NM Clean & Beautiful grant through the NM State Tourism Office that includes funds to establish a Zuni Keep America Beautiful (KAB) Program.
-The KAB program provides a replicable framework for community education and hands-on stewardship that reduces litter and encourages recycling, promotes grassroots volunteerism, and makes sustainable improvement possible for communities of all sizes.
-The KAB program will provide Zuni with training, tools and grant monies to determine how the community wants to handle our litter and illegal dumping issues and then effect that long-term change in Zuni.
+Keep Zuni Beautiful – a NM Clean & Beautiful grant through the NM State Tourism Office that includes funds to establish a Keep America Beautiful (KAB) Affiliate Program in Zuni Pueblo in partnership with the Zuni Environmental Protection Program.
+The Keep Zuni Beautiful initiative provides a replicable framework for community education and hands-on stewardship that reduces litter and encourages recycling, promotes grassroots volunteerism, and makes sustainable improvement possible for our community.
+The KAB program will provide Zuni with training, tools and grant monies to determine how the community wants to handle litter and illegal dumping issues and then effect that long-term change in Zuni.